WilliamsStudentsOnline/wso-config/README.md

 site.yml # the main, site-agnostic config
 ```
 Looking for something moved from `wso-go`?
 It's probably in `roles/`, under the appropriate package.

+## Roles Structure
+Roles are named to indicate what purpose they serve.
+You should name your roles correctly, so that changes can be picked up by Ansible and so that future developers understand where every setting is configured.
+- Roles lacking a prefix: these are special roles that add key features.
+They will be moved later into one with a prefix (likely `settings`).
+- `service` roles: These roles add new daemons to the servers and configure them.
+Please do not use a service for adding packages which are intended to be manually invoked.
+- `wso` roles: These roles implement WSO's services and ensure stable deployment of WSO code.
+Do not use these to add anything else.
+- `user` roles: These roles add login data for real human users; non-human users should be made in the `service` role they are used for.